tpendragon/vlms-on-hpc/README.md

   GPU utilization  [|||||||||                                      18%]
   GPU memory usage [|||||                                          10%]
 ```
+You can get the same information by typing `jobstats 2556969`

 ### PDFs

 Processing PDFs is very similar to processing images.
 The `main_pdf.py` script is very similar to `main.py`.
 It loads files in a `pdfs` directory and checks that they are valid PDF files.
-Note that they don't have to have the `.pdf` suffix, we're checking the contents of the file, not its name.
+Note that they don't have to have the `.pdf` suffix.
+We're checking the contents of the file, not its name.
 We then convert each page of the PDF into an image in memory.
 The intermediate images aren't saved to disk.
 One important parameter to know about is image dpi.
 On line 85 of `main_pdf.py`, you'll find

 ```python
 pix = page.get_pixmap(dpi=100)
 ```

 The dpi setting controls the size and detail of the generated image.
 For most typed documents, 50-100 dots per square inch is more than sufficent.
 Relatively low resolution uses less memory and is significantly faster.
 The image is converted into image tokens, so a smaller image has fewer tokens.
 If the resolution is too high, the model may not be able to fit all of the image and text tokens into its context length.

 For example,